Explain to me… the three-button jacket (and suit)

 drawing men in blue and gray suits

-Even if the choice of colors accentuates it, I find that the overall aura of the two characters is different: the one on the left seems more expansive, more flirtatious, the one on the right more reserved, more discreet. ( Stiff Collar )
+Even though the choice of colors accentuates it, I find that the overall aura of the two characters is different: the one on the left seems more expansive, more flirtatious, the one on the right more reserved, more discreet. ( Stiff Collar )

 overweight men side by side two and three button suit